technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 12/Lab 12 - Create a Flow to Organize and Manage Files and Folders.md

-# Lab 12 - Create a flow to organize and manage files and folders​
+# Lab 12 - Create a Flow to Organize and Manage Files and Folders

 **Objective:** The objective of this lab is to automate the process of backing up files from a designated folder on the desktop using **Power